clarapbsousa/myths-and-mists/docs/README.md

 Solution: Conducted thorough testing at various development stages, including unit testing, integration testing, and user testing.
 Employed debugging tools and regular code reviews to identify and rectify issues promptly.
 Balanced testing rigor with development timelines to ensure a stable and polished final product.

-## Known-code smells

-We have fixed all the errors reported by error-prone.
-No other major code smells identified.

 ## Testing
 ### Viewer testing
 We tested all viewers in our game via mocking the GUI class and the drawing functions.